zqily/FNote-v1/README.md

 ## 📦 Dependencies

-The application relies on the following Python libraries, which are listed in `requirements.txt`:
+The application relies on the following Python libraries:

 ```
 python-vlc